Grade Level: 5 (4-6)

 How Do Air Pollutants Affect Us?

 The cumulative effect of air pollution destroys our environment and poses health threats to humans and other living organisms.
 Air pollution can make people sick, make things dirty, damage buildings and our ecosystem, change the weather, trap heat and make the air warmer than it should be, chew holes in the atmosphere and mix with clouds to form poisonous acid rain.
+These changes over time have a negative impact on our environment and contribute to climate change, which is the shift in long term weather patterns that can cause warmer/colder temperatures and alter the average amount of rainfall or snowfall in a particular area.
+These changes can result in rising sea levels, shrinking glaciers, and an increase in natural disasters such as hurricanes and floods.
+Earth’s climate has constantly changed throughout history, but scientists have noticed that these changes are happening faster and faster due to humankind’s accelerated emission of greenhouse gases.

 Air pollutants may cause a variety of adverse human health effects ranging from minor (rashes, eye/nose irritation, headaches, fatigue, shortness of breath, coughing, sneezing and dizziness) to major effects (cancer, breathing complications/asthma, kidney failure, liver damage and birth defects).
 The degree of the health effects depends on the magnitude and frequency of exposure to the pollutants.